MarcoCiaramella/AndroidGPU/README.md

 Due to the aim above there are a lot of limitations in the shader program.
 Only a subset of layout interfaces are supported and using a generic compute shader that runs fine on Vulkan's compute stage may have an undefined behavior in AndroidGPU.

-The only working and tested layout interface has the following format
+GLSL supported version is 430 and the only working and tested layout interface has the following format
 ```glsl
 #version 430